alttch/eva3/doc/quickstart.rst

     eva lm remote

-If the items are already loaded from UC, state is synchronized in real-time.
+If the items are already loaded from UC, state is synchronized in real-time on a single machine, the same is when controllers are on different cloud nodes.
-This how EVA ICS works when everything is on a single machine, the same is when controllers are on different cloud nodes.
-This is the way EVA ICS works.
+Real-time always and everywhere, this is the way EVA ICS works.

 .. note::